Earthraid/rr_code_challenge/README.md

 - There are currently 5 failing tests in test/portfolio_management_tests.exs
 - Your Job is to adjust the functions in portfolio_management.ex so these all pass.
+- Are there any changes you'd make to the schema structure?
+Any additional tests you think would be valuable?

 Domain Information/Terminology: